Camm66/Dots-And-Boxes/README.md

 # Dots And Boxes
-This project is an implementation of the Dots And Boxes game.
-Its purpose is to demonstrate the use of the _minimax algorithm_ by an adversarial agent.
+This project is a simple implementation of the Dots And Boxes game.
+Its purpose is to demonstrate the use of the _minimax algorithm_ with _alpha beta pruning_ by an adversarial agent.

 ## Instructions to run this program:
 First, navigate to the root directory containing the following files: